kelvinsjk/mathlified/sites/svelte-math/src/routes/index.svelte.md

 ### Server-side rendering (SSR)

-SSR, along with all its benefits, is a big part SvelteKit.
+SSR, along with all its benefits, is a big part of SvelteKit.
 Support for this feature means that the math we want to render is already sent to the client as HTML without having the client to render it again with JavaScript.